tulasikodi/Sales_Forecasting/README.md

 - **2014**: Sales increase steadily until June, drop in July, and rise significantly towards the end of the year, peaking in October.

 ## Seasonal Patterns and Insights

 - **Consistent July Dip**: A notable dip in sales can be observed every July across all years except for 2011.
 While the exact reasons behind this drop are unclear, it appears to be a seasonal trend influenced by various factors such as market behavior, holidays, or external influences not captured in the dataset.

 - **Implications for Business Planning**: Businesses should plan marketing campaigns to boost sales during the mid-year period to counteract the dip.
 Adjust inventory levels to prevent overstocking during the anticipated low-sales period in July.

+- Given the lack of external data (e.g., holidays, weather conditions), the observed dip in July is assumed to be a seasonal trend.
+This may be influenced by factors like customer behavior during the summer or external market trends not captured within the dataset.

 <img src="https://github.com/user-attachments/assets/bd11de57-e68e-435e-8467-634d46071982" alt="Sales Performance Chart" width="700"/>